-The symptoms of juvenile rheumatoid arthritis vary greatly from child to child.
+The symptoms of juvenile idiopathic arthritis vary greatly from child to child.
 They may be very mild, very severe, or anything in between, and they may change over time, sometimes overnight.
-Fluctuations, whereby the symptoms get worse (flare) and then get better or go away completely (remission), are fairly typical of JRA.
+Fluctuations of symptoms, whereby they get worse (flare) and then get better or go away completely and resolve (remission), are fairly typical of JRA.

 - Loss of joint function: Pain, swelling, and stiffness may impair joint function and reduce range of motion.
 Some children are able to compensate in other ways and display little, if any, disability.
 Severe limitations in motion lead to weakness and decreased physical function.

 - Limp: A limp may indicate a particularly severe case of JIA, although it also may be due to other problems that have nothing to do with arthritis, such as an injury.
 In

 - Joint deformity: The joints may grow in an abnormal, asymmetrical way, causing deformities of the extremity involved.

 - Eye irritation, pain, and redness: These symptoms are signs of eye inflammation.
 The eyes may be sensitive to light.
 In many children with

 JIA, however, eye inflammation has no symptoms.
 If the inflammation is very severe and not reversed, it can cause loss of vision.
 The most common types of eye inflammation in

 JIA are uveitis and iritis.
 The names refer to the part of the eye that is inflamed, the uvea and iris, respectively.

 - Recurrent fevers: Fever is high and comes and goes with no apparent cause.
 Fever may "spike" (go high) as often as several times in one day.